fudab/fudab.github.io/covid-19/us.md

   </tr>
 </table>

-We can even

 #### Continuous variation

+We can even consider any contact rate measured on a $[0, 1]$ scale.
+Here, $0$ stands for zero contact while $1$ means statuo quo contact.

 <table align="center">
   <tr>
     <th><img width="800" src="./figures_us/US_contact_rate_R_0405.png"></th>
   </tr>
   <tr>
     <td>Figure 9: How far we need to push the quarantine?
 It may vary from state to state.
-The x axis indicates the contact rate, which is measured on a $[0, 1]$ scale. $0$ stands for zero contact while $1$ means statuo quo contact.
-The y axis is the final number of infected.</td>
+The x axis indicates the contact rate and the y axis is the final number of infected.</td>
   </tr>
 </table>